 They think these are unique problems.
 And they don’t get that why do people travel so much.

-That’s how we are — confined — in our own cell.
+We are confined in our own cell.

 Limited air, light, and food enter — from the same ecosystem.
 We ponder over the same things the same people around us are thinking.
-We follow the same traditions and rules that prevail in the society for decades.
+We follow the same traditions and rules that prevail in society for decades.

 Travel is the key to that cell.